Regarding the Coronavirus and Congregation Neveh Shalom

-An online option from them is:
+An online option for AA groups is: http://aa-intergroup.org

 If you or someone you know needs help or just want to talk with someone, all of these sites below are available.
 Each offer chat and text options as well, which can be crucial if the abusive person is in the home and the survivor might be overheard, especially right now.

 Call to Safety (formerly known as The Portland Woman’s Hotline)